 While specific environmental accounting positions may vary greatly, they generally fall into one of the three following categories:

 This type of environmental accounting typically deals with external business reporting.
-Individuals in financial accounting positions will often generate quarterly and annual reports, like earning statements, for publically held corporations using Generally Accepted Accounting Principles (GAAP).
+Individuals in financial accounting positions will often generate quarterly and annual reports, like earning statements, for publicly held corporations using Generally Accepted Accounting Principles (GAAP).
 The collected information can then be utilized by investors, lenders, governing bodies, and other interested parties.
 These reports will provide valuable insight into the company’s environmental liabilities and future environmental material expenses.

 Managerial accounting is the process of collecting, analyzing, and internally reporting environmentally relevant company information.
 The collection process may include acquiring data on environmental regulation costs, production levels, and inventory costs to assist with the following: